sysid/twagent/docs/reference/config.md

 | `"prompts"` | `prompts` | `*.md` file | filename |
 | `mcpServers` (in `plugin.json`) and/or a `.mcp.json` file | `servers` | server entry | server key |

-There is no `instructions` mapping — CC plugins don't ship that kind; if one is present it is ignored with a warning.
+There is no `instructions` mapping — CC plugins don't ship that kind. twagent reads exactly five manifest keys: `description`, `skills`, `agents`, `prompts`, `mcpServers`.
+Every other key in `plugin.json` — `instructions` included — is ignored silently, with no warning.

 **Reference a plugin** atomically from a profile (`plugins = ["bmw-common"]`) or ad-hoc (`twagent apply --select bmw-common`).
 The bundle expands into its